-You won't find any national chains here, so every purchase is a refreshing new find.
+You won't find any national chains in downtown Lexington, so every purchase is a unique find.
 And yes, there is a painting of House Mountain in every other store.
 But really, why not?
-It's gorgeous.
+It's a gorgeous local landmark.

 Boutiques, Galleries & Specialty Shops

-Indie-owned clothing shops sell a range of styles, from posh women's attire to preppy college duds to rugged outdoor apparel.
-There's even a shop for fancy lingerie and stylish pajamas.
-Stores selling kitchenware and home décor celebrate the best of the South while gift stores give a nod to W&L and VMI with paintings and memorabilia beloved by students and alums.
+Independently owned clothing stores sell a range of styles, from chic women's attire and preppy college duds to rugged outdoor apparel.
+Stores selling kitchenware and home décor celebrate the best of the South while gift stores give a nod to W&L and VMI with paintings and memorabilia beloved by students and alumni.

-Artwork in downtown galleries has a local spin, with paintings of House Mountain and country landscapes leading the charge.
-But art gets funky too.
-Found-art sculptures, unique pottery and one-of-a-kind note cards lure in visitors for a closer look.
+Artwork in downtown galleries has a local spin, with paintings of our mountains and country landscapes leading the charge.
+But art gets innovative, too.
+Found-art sculptures, unique pottery, and one-of-a-kind note cards pull in visitors for a closer look.
 And ladies, if you really love Lex, pop into Artists in Cahoots for cool earrings fashioned after downtown's patterned bricks.

 Craving sweets?
-Stop by Cocoa Mill Chocolatier for truffles, chocolate bark and chocolate-dipped fruits.
-The homemade Oreo ice cream at Sweet Things Ice Cream Shoppe is a county-wide fave and the hand-rolled waffle cones are a tradition for over 30 years.
-And yes, we know, gelato wasn't created in Virginia, but they do it oh-so-right at Pronto Gelateria.
+Stop by Cocoa Mill Chocolatier for truffles, chocolate bark, and chocolate-dipped fruits.
+The homemade Oreo ice cream at Sweet Things Ice Cream Shoppe is a county-wide favorite and the hand-rolled waffle cones have been a tradition for more than 30 years.
+Gelato wasn't created in Virginia, but they do it oh-so-right at Pronto Caffe & Gelateria.

-A dozen antique stores are scattered across Rockbridge County, with several clustered in downtown Lexington and Buena Vista.
+A dozen or so antique stores are scattered across Rockbridge County, with several clustered in downtown Lexington, Fairfield, and Buena Vista.
 What treasures will you find?
-Glassware, vintage lighting, Civil War memorabilia and 17th and 18th century furniture.
-And plenty of kitschy keepsakes.
+Glassware, vintage lighting, Civil War memorabilia and 17th and 18th century furniture are readily at hand.
+And plenty of kitschy keepsakes are for sale too.

-For one stop-shopping, head to Route 11 where you can wander the 40,000 square foot Antique Mall or peruse antiques from more than 200 dealers and consigners at Duke's Lexington Antique Center.
+For one stop-shopping, head to Route 11 where you can check out antiques from more than 200 dealers and consigners at Duke's Lexington Antique Center.

 If you see a country store while driving the county's back roads, pull over.
-There's no guarantee what you'll discover, but that's just part of the fun.
-Possible finds include old school candy, local jams and jellies, beef jerky, deli sandwiches, and maybe, if you're lucky, live fish bait sitting beside the Cheerwine in the cooler.
+There's no guarantee what you'll discover, but that's part of the fun.
+Possible finds include "vintage" candy, local jams and jellies, beef jerky, hoop cheese, deli sandwiches, and maybe, if you're lucky, live fish bait sitting beside the Cheerwine in the cooler.